Laurens-R/safecpp/readme.md

 Description: An instance of this class holds and owns an value of type `T`.
 The owner class will allow the developer to modify the value, copy it, etc.
 It can hand out safe references to the value to other methods.
 The owner instance itself can also be copied, in effect also creating multiple copies of the value that it holds.
+You can pass the `safe::owner<T>` instance around to other methods via `safe::ref<T>` or `safe::mut<T>` arguments.
+It is implicitly converted so it allows for a natural way to share the value with other methods while maintaining the ownership of the value itself.
+We require all types that are put in an `safe::owner<T>` instance to have a default constructor, again to encourage to always have a valid value in the owner instance.

 ```C++
 safe::ref<T>